Organic-Code/ImTerm/README.md

 ## How to include in your project

 ImTerm only has [ImGui](https://github.com/ocornut/imgui) as mandatory dependency, and has spdlog as an optional depency.
-If you use [spdlog](https://github.com/gabime/spdlog), then you'll get an easier integration, otherwise that's not a problem, and you won't need to add spdlog to your project.
+If you use [spdlog](https://github.com/gabime/spdlog), then you'll get easier integration, otherwise that's not a problem, and you won't need to add spdlog to your project.

-Since ImTerm is a header only library, appart from its ImGui dependency (that you probably already use if you came there) you'll just need to get ImTerm headers, ``#include <imterm/terminal.hpp>``, and you should be done!
+Since ImTerm is a header only library, apart from its ImGui dependency (that you probably already use if you're here) you'll just need to get ImTerm headers, ``#include <imterm/terminal.hpp>``, and you should be done!

 ImTerm requires C++17 or above.